stjet/mingde/README.md

 todo

 ## Some Goals
-- Great keyboard-only support (should be usable without a mouse/trackpad, or minimal use of a mouse/trackpad)
+- [x] Great keyboard-only support (should be usable without a mouse/trackpad, or minimal use of a mouse/trackpad)
-- Minimal rerenders (better performance)
+- [ ] Minimal rerenders (better performance)
-- Clean and object oriented code
+- [ ] Clean and object oriented code
-- Reasonable amount of customization
+- [x] Reasonable amount of customization
-- Easily extensible by other programmers (+good documentation)
+- [ ] Easily extensible by other programmers (+good documentation)
-- "Security", or at least windows have limited privileges
+- [x] "Security", or at least windows have limited privileges
-- Retro theme
+- [x] Retro theme
-- Cool apps
+- [x] Cool apps
+- [ ] More cool apps
-- Terminal with cool stuff
+- [x] Terminal with cool stuff
-- With tauri, cool integration with the actual OS
+- [ ] With tauri, cool integration with the actual OS

 Since I used Canvas, a very long term goal could be writing something to translate the Canvas graphics to Vulkan, so the DE can actually be ran natively.
 Probably not though, since I don't have any idea on how to do that.